Qatar Says Gaza Truce Mediation Efforts 'Ongoing'

 After in-person talks last month in Egypt and Qatar broke up without a final agreement, Washington indicated that mediators were preparing to present another adapted framework for a ceasefire.

-US State Department spokesman Matthew Miller said Monday Washington was working "expeditiously" on a new proposal.
+US State Department spokesman Matthew Miller said on Monday Washington was working "expeditiously" on a new proposal.

-Ansari declined to comment Tuesday on whether any further proposal had been relayed to Israel or Hamas.
+Al Ansari declined to comment on Tuesday on whether any further proposal had been relayed to Israel or Hamas.

 "When it comes to the possibility of a deal taking place anytime soon, of course we remain hopeful at every juncture," he said.